I investigate organised fraud and name the people behind it — no filters, no fear, no takedowns.

 This site is my home base, protected by PROJECT SHIELD, Google’s defence system for journalists under digital attack.
 Scammers have taken down my social media, filed fake copyright strikes, and launched SMEAR CAMPAIGNS to silence me — but I’m still here, because the truth doesn’t fold.

 Most people know me from my YOUTUBE CHANNEL, where I crash live scam meetings, confront fraudsters on camera, and expose deception in real time.
 My interviews aren’t rehearsed or polite — they happen in the moment, when scammers realise they’re being held accountable.
-My investigations have been featured by The New York Times, Bloomberg, The Guardian Australia, ABC News Australia, and others — because this work matters.
+My investigations have been featured by The New York Times, Bloomberg, The Guardian Australia, Coffeezilla, ABC News Australia, and others — because this work matters.

 The BLOG is where everything connects — hundreds of detailed Scam & Fraud Investigations that don’t vanish when scammers report or censor my content elsewhere.
 Every post is backed by evidence — screenshots, transcripts, court documents, and blockchain data — creating a public record that can’t be erased.
 My PODCAST is an extension of that work.
 It’s distributed across 18 major platforms — including Apple Podcasts, Spotify, Amazon Music, YouTube, and iHeartRadio — so when scammers try to hide, my content follows them everywhere.